 Prioritize Objectivity Over SubjectivityManagers can succumb to a subjective bias in the review process by emphasizing their personal feelings and opinions over objective facts.
 Systematic reviews, which include data points such as goals and outcomes, help reduce this type of bias.
 Moreover, managers might give average ratings to almost all employees to remain in favor of everyone, as they could fear backlash or potential disengagement from employees who do not get higher ratings.
 Therefore, managers must adopt an impartial and objective approach.

-Use TechnologyTechnology has the potential to reduce bias in performance reviews.
+Use TechnologyTechnology has the potential to reduce bias in decision-making and performance reviews.
 For instance, 360° feedback tools can capture all aspects of an employee’s work, including their strengths and weaknesses.
 Managers can use this information to give employees objective ratings rather than relying on subjective judgments.
 Furthermore, automatic tracking tools help managers quickly see whether employees are meeting goals or not.
 These tools also provide data points such as timeliness and quality for objectivity in the review process.
-You can use tools like Risely to set goals for your team and track their progress with assessments.

 Modify Your Scale For ReviewsManagers can make several changes to the scales they use to reduce the scope for central tendency bias.
 For instance, instead of a 5-pointer, they can see a 4-point scale.
 This won’t allow them to be neutral.
 But instead they will have to identify the employee as high performing or underperforming.
 Otherwise, managers can also switch to a relative scale, where they rank each employee along the same metric.
 Again, this reduces the scope for bias as not all employees can be the best or worst performing.
 Further, ensure that the metrics and standards for measurement are clear.
 Managers are more likely to give average ratings when they do not understand the issue.
 There are several ways managers can reduce the scope for central tendency bias in their reviews.
 By involving others, changing scales, and being clear about standards for measurement, managers can help ensure that objective ratings are compiled.
 You can mix a few of these techniques to improve the accuracy of your results.